 Planning a Budget Trip to Gangtok: Save on External and Internal Transportation

 On our second Anniversary, Gangtok was the place which I had picked for our annual celebration.
 8th February (our tour date) was just 1.5 months away.
-Hotel prices were not that much high because February is not a peak season.
+Hotel prices were not that high because February is not a peak season.
 However, Flight prices were soaring high.
 Moreover, there wasn’t a direct flight from Bhubaneshwar to Bagdogra.

 After a lot of permutations & combinations, we had a feasible plan in front of us that was completely under our budget.
-We decided to take a direct train from Bhubaneshwar to New Jalpaiguri Railway station- the nearest railway station to Gangtok.
+We decided to take a direct train from Bhubaneshwar to New Jalpaiguri Railway Station- the nearest railway station to Gangtok.

 On our return trip, we took a flight from Bagdogra to Kolkata as it was very cheap.
 Then boarded a train from Kolkata that brought us back to our home -Bhubaneshwar.
-Not only did we reach on time but are expenses were very well managed.
+Not only did we arrive on time but are expenses were very well managed.

-|A budget saving suggestion from my end would be to save money on transportation.
+|A budget-saving suggestion from my end would be to save money on transportation.
 Prioritize trains overflights.
-In case, you don’t have the time, at least try to board a flight for just one side and not the entire journey.|
+In case, you don’t have the time, at least try to board a flight for just one side and not the entire journey.

-This plan further solved our next big concern and made our holidays more enjoyable as we got a chance to sniff through streets of Kolkata and get soaked in the vibes of the ‘City of Joy’ for few hours.
+This plan further solved our next big concern and made our holidays more enjoyable as we got a chance to sniff through the streets of Kolkata and get soaked in the vibes of the ‘City of Joy’ for a few hours.

 Gangtok is around 119.2 km from Jalpaiguri and 123.2 km from Bagdogra and hence taxis are the best way to reach there.
 Secondly, we had also planned to visit Nathula Pass, Tsomgo Lake, Lachung and other places.
 So conveyance was required to explore the mountainous regions.
-To visit these places, there is no other way but hired Taxis.
+To visit these places, there is no other way but to hire Taxis.